Overland Campaign: Spotsylvania Court House (May 8–21)

 Despite his reverses on May 10, Grant had reason for optimism because of the partial success of Upton's innovative assault.
 He planned to use the same tactics with Hancock's entire corps.
 On the Confederate side, Lee received some intelligence reports that made him believe Grant was planning to withdraw toward Fredericksburg.
 If this happened, he wanted to follow up with an immediate attack.
 Concerned about the mobility of his artillery to support the potential attack, he ordered that the guns be withdrawn from Allegheny Johnson's division in the Mule Shoe to be ready for a movement to the right.
 He was completely unaware, of course, that this was exactly the place Grant intended to attack.
 Johnson requested to Ewell that his artillery be returned, but somehow the order did not reach the artillery units until 3:30 a.m. on May 12, 30 minutes before Hancock's assault was planned to start.

 Hancock's assault started at 4:35 a.m. on May 12 and easily crashed through the Confederate works.
 Despite the initial success at obliterating much of the Mule Shoe salient, there was a flaw in the Union plan—no one had considered how to capitalize on the breakthrough.
 The 15,000 infantrymen of Hancock's II Corps had crowded into a narrow front about a half mile wide and soon lost all unit cohesion, becoming little more than an armed mob.
 Following the initial shock, the Confederate leadership at all levels began to react well to the Union onslaught and reinforcements were rushed in to stem the tide.

 As Hancock bogged down, Grant sent in reinforcements, ordering both Wright and Warren to move forward.
 The VI Corps division of Brig.
 Gen. Thomas H. Neill headed for the western leg of the Mule Shoe, at the point where it turned to the south.
 This sector of the line, where the heaviest fighting of the day would occur, became known as the "Bloody Angle."
 Heavy rain began to fall, and both sides fought on the earthworks slippery with both water and blood.
+The opposing troops gunpowder became wet and unusable, forcing them into a massive close-quarters, hand to hand struggle similar to ancient battles.
 Warren's attack at Laurel Hill began on a small scale around 8:15 a.m.
 For some of his men, this was their fourth or fifth attack against the same objective and few fought with enthusiasm.
 They were repulsed again.
 Burnside advanced against the eastern leg of the Mule Shoe before dawn, materially aiding Hancock's breakthrough.
 At 2 p.m., Grant and Lee coincidentally ordered simultaneous attacks in this stalemated sector.
 The advance by Union Brig.
 Gen. Orlando B. Willcox's division was stopped as Brig.
 Gen. James H. Lane's brigade moved forward and hit them in the flank.